 - Mix a few teaspoons of baking soda in a dish with a small amount of peroxide.

-- Start to mix the soda and peroxide together with a clean spoon.
+- Start to mix the soda and peroxide with a clean spoon.

 - Keep adding a little bit more peroxide until you get a thick — but not gritty — paste.

-- Use a toothbrush to apply the paste to your teeth using small circular motions for two minutes.
+- Use a toothbrush to apply the paste to your teeth using small circular motions.
+Brush for no longer than 2 minutes.

 - Then, thoroughly rinse off the paste by swishing water around your mouth.

 Make sure you remove all of the paste before moving on with your day.

 Several studies suggest that using hydrogen peroxide — whether in a commercial product or at home — can cause damage to your teeth.
 The risk of damage increases when you:

 - use a very strong hydrogen peroxide solution, such as concentrations above 3 percent

 - leave the hydrogen peroxide in contact with your teeth for a long time (longer than 1 minute if swishing or 2 minutes if brushing as a paste)

 - apply the hydrogen peroxide to your teeth too many times (more than once daily)

 Talk with your dentist before applying any hydrogen peroxide to your teeth to determine which strategy and application schedule makes the most sense for your situation.